dmbarbour/awelon/AboutAO.md

         definitions can use multiple lines
         @word3 definition3

 Each entry starts with `@word` at the beginning of a new line.
 The definition follows the word, up to the start of the next word.
+The character `@` is a separator, not part of the word.
 If a word is already defined, the earlier definition is replaced (retroactively).
 A word may be *undefined* by convention of defining a word to itself, e.g. `@foo foo`.
 A word may be used before it is defined, but definitions must be acyclic.

 The *import* section is special.
 Syntactically, it is a sequence of words.
-However, each word in the import list must identify an AO dictionary file (minus the **.ao** suffix) in a common search space.
-The semantics is simply to load definitions from each import in left-to-right order, with latter definitions replacing earlier ones.
-If imports are cyclic or ambiguous, an error is raised.
+However, each word in the import list must identify an AO dictionary file (minus the **.ao** suffix) in a common search space - e.g. current path plus AO_PATH environment variable.
+The semantics is to sequentially load definitions from each import in left-to-right order, with later definitions replacing earlier ones.
+(It is trivial to optimize this to avoid redundant loads.)

-Imports and dictionary files may be understood as concatenative functions that *patch* a tacit dictionary.
-Only the top level dictionary file assumes an empty dictionary to start.
+Essentially, dictionary files and imports can be understood as concatenative functions that *patch* a tacit dictionary.

 ### Processing of AO Dictionary